The Art of Aging Healthily

 As we get older, our blood vessels and arteries become stiffer.
 Our hearts have to work harder to pump blood around our bodies.
 This can lead to high blood pressure and other heart problems.

-There’s lots we can do to help the cause.
+There’s lots we can do to to encourage aging healthily.
 Staying active; walking, running, swimming, just a little moderate exercise every day can help us maintain a healthy weight and keep our blood pressure down.

 Diet is very important.
 Eating lots of fruit, vegetables and whole grains will keep our hearts healthy.